 Our curriculum reflects, celebrates and teaches children about diversity.
 For example, in RE children study the four main religions of Christianity, Islam, Judaism and Sikhism in detail, as well as learning about Hinduism, Buddhism and non-religious points of view such as Humanism.
 They compare and contrast marriage customs and naming ceremony customs, for instance, and have opportunities to visit different places of worship and listen to and learn from visitors to school.

 Throughout the year we celebrate being part of Britain.
 In general terms this means we celebrate events such as Christmas, Harvest, Mothering Sunday, Remembrance Day.
 We have a trip to the theatre at Christmas and stage several Christmas performances in school.
-In addition, we always take part in key British events such as the Olympics, Paralympics and the Royal Wedding in 2012, the Diamond Jubilee in 2013 and The Grand Départ in 2014.
-For such events we hold parades, tea parties, concerts and do additional curriculum classroom work about how such events relate to being British.
+In addition, we always take part in key British events such as the Olympics, Paralympics and The Grand Départ.
+Children celebrated the Royal Wedding, the Diamond and Platinum Jubilees.
+For such events we hold parades, special lunches, concerts and do additional curriculum classroom work about how such events relate to being British.
 Every two years we hold a “Wigton’s Got Talent” competition, where all cultures within our school are represented and celebrated.

 In Geography children learn about the British Isles, study the city of Leeds and the local village of Shadwell.
-We run an annual cultural exchange with West Burton Primary School in the Yorkshire Dales.
 Pupils also learn about Britain's place in Europe as well as other aspects of its rich heritage.